 Choose a recipe that features ingredients you can source locally.
 Tell the students where you bought the ingredients and where they can buy locally grown ingredients too.
-(Look for the Appalachian Grown logo at Ingles and other grocery stores, shop at your local tailgate market, etc.) You can also give out ASAP's Local food Guides or ASAP's promotional materials including, farm profiles, and farmers market schedules.
+(Look for the Appalachian Grown logo at Ingles & other grocery stores, shop at your local tailgate market, etc.) ASAP has local food guides, Get local promotions, farm profiles, tailgate market schedules, and other materials you can give out.